ocean4211/coursera_lab/README.md

 There are scripts for finish lab in Coursera course "Google IT Automation with Python".
 In general they perform following tasks:
-- summarize and processe sales data into different categories
+- summarize and process sales data into different categories
 - generate a PDF using Python
 - automatically send a PDF by email
 - check the health status of the system